borntofrappe/playground/README.md

 # Playground

-I'm in the process of building two websites:

-- borntofrappe

-- gabriele saves

-Both require quite a bit of effort, and I feel I could greatly benefit from a repository like this one, where I develop features independently and with a smaller footprint.
-For instance and for the landing page ultimately included in **borntofrappe**, having a project dedicated to the loading animation allows me to focus on the necessary CSS property value pairs.
+In the process of building websites, and hopefully write articles about my coding efforts, I use this repository as a literal playground.

+It allows me to focus on smaller, often independent works, which are then incorporated in larger endeavors.